bonfiredog/high-streets/README.md

 You are free to use and modify this repo for any personal, non-commerical purpose, but because of the licenses attached to the fonts commercial usage is not permitted.

 [^1]: I stopped myself before I started making house names and numbers for each spider, and little doormats out of decapitated toothbrushes.
-I was worried that I'd upset the spiders if I got too close: they vibrate so violently when my fingers get close that I worry about them shaking themselves to a liquid inside their exoskeletons.
+I was worried that I'd upset the residents if I got too close: they vibrate so violently that I worry about them shaking themselves to a paste inside their exoskeletons.
 Besides, the street's residents had already mated, died and dried into their own tiny, haired gibbets by the time I had the idea.
 But as I'm writing this now, it is late September of another year; and already new tenants are moving into Pedipalp Drive, Hunters Terrace and Lurking Lane.